 Performing this test in a controlled environment, however, drastically reduces the construction interference on the job site and keeps workers out of close range of the testing area.
 Since welds have already passed an X-ray test by the time a system is pressure tested, the final in-service pressure test (performed once the prefabbed piping has been installed) poses a much lower risk than pressure testing the entire system on-site.

 Off-site passivation — mixing and flowing solutions to apply a protective coating to the interior of the piping — eliminates a significant amount of time and removes the need for additional equipment.
 For onsite passivation, a third party must bring heat exchangers, pumps, and all necessary chemicals, plus clean up after testing.
-Technicians must rinse out the lines, as well as transport and dispose of the chemicals, sometimes having to transport these chemicals offsite due to local restrictions on what chemicals can be sent to drain — a process that can vary in complexity depending on jurisdiction.
+Technicians must rinse out the lines, as well as transport and dispose of the chemicals, sometimes having to transport these chemicals offsite due to environmental restrictions on what chemicals can be sent to drain — a process that can vary in complexity depending on jurisdiction.

 If piping can be pre-passivated before being brought to the site, pieces can be connected together for simultaneous finishing, or even dipped into a passivation tank for an expedited process.
 In addition to performing a quicker, simpler procedure, an off-site shop will also relieve the owner of the headache of chemical disposal.

 When a third-party QA/QC inspector comes to a job site to inspect weld quality, they often have long periods of downtime waiting for each weld to be completed before they can inspect the next.
 If the welds are not inspected in a timely manner, it delays installation of the pipe.
 However, if the QA/QC inspects the welds at an off-site prefab shop, the contractor will typically accumulate welded pipe in a laydown storage area which allows the inspector to inspect a group of welds all at once, reducing overall project costs and improving productivity.